 Few men in Hollywood have made more of an impact than Jack Nicholson.
-His raucous attitude has made him one of the biggest names both on and off the screen; an icon of a bygone era of laddish antics that plagued the 60's and 70's.
-The now-81-year-old has settled down from his glory days running amuck to become one of the most respected and celebrated actors of our time.
+His raucous attitude has made him one of the biggest names both on and off the screen; an icon of a bygone era when laddish antics plagued the 60s and 70s.
+The 83-year-old has since settled down from his glory days of running amuck to become one of the most respected and celebrated actors of our time.

-With over 60 years in the game and a rollercoaster career to match the hype, Nicholson has been through the industry inside and out.
-His performances have been some of the most memorable and awarded throughout the half-century and have been compensated equally with some of the fattest cheques the business can cash.
+With over 60 years in the game and a rollercoaster career to match the hype, Nicholson has been through the industry inside and then some.
+His performances have been some of the most memorable and awarded throughout the half-century, and naturally, he has been compensated with some of the fattest cheques in the business.

-Nicholson’s personal collection includes the likes of Picasso, Matisse and Modigliani.
-Valued at a staggering $100 million, his collection is ranked fifth out of all of Hollywood’s elite.
-While sizeable, the collection is mere pocket change compared to business and film studio mogul David Geffen, who boasts an art collection valued at $2.3 billion.
+Nicholson’s personal collection includes the likes of Picasso, Matisse, and Modigliani.
+Valued at a staggering US$100 million, his collection is ranked fifth out of all of Hollywood’s elite.
+While sizeable, the collection is mere pocket change compared to business and film studio mogul David Geffen, who boasts an art collection valued at US$2.3 billion.

 The year was 1994 and Nicholson was en route to the golf course when someone cut him off in traffic.
-Nicholson put a 2-iron through a bloke’s windscreen, naturally; his rage apparently attributed to a lengthy film schedule and the recent death of a friend.
-Golf Digest reported that he settled out of court with a cheque to the tune of $500,000 USD.
+Nicholson put a 2-iron through a bloke’s windscreen, his rage apparently attributed to a lengthy film schedule and the recent death of a friend.
+Golf Digest reported that he settled out of court with a cheque to the tune of US$500,000.

-His morning routine is exactly what you’d expect of legend that Hollywood has put through the wringer.
+His morning routine is exactly what you’d expect of a legend that Hollywood has put through the wringer

-“Now, at night, he usually doesn’t go to sleep until 4 a.m. and most often spends the last two hours before lights out – ‘my ass-scratching hours’ – with his nose deep into a book, most recently The Genesis Code, a thriller by John Case, and Charlie Wilson’s War, by George Crile, about the nutty renegade congressman.
-Typically he does this reading up in bed, in the half of the bed that’s been imprinted by his bulk and that he likes to call ‘the dent.’”
+“Now, at night, he usually doesn’t go to sleep until 4 AM and most often spends the last two hours before lights out – ‘my ass-scratching hours’ – with his nose deep into a book; most recently The Genesis Code, a thriller by John Case, and Charlie Wilson’s War by George Crile, about the nutty renegade congressman.
+Typically, he does this reading in the half of the bed that’s been imprinted by his bulk and that he likes to call ‘the dent.’”

 And pretty much everyone else.
 Nicholson is one of Hollywood’s original ‘Lotharios’ – the term for a man who is an unscrupulous seducer of women.
 The media often titled him ‘Jack the Jumper’ and ‘The Great Seducer’ in response to his rather extensive and varied list of sexual partners.

-It’s been said that Jack The Jumper once spent nearly $75,000 on a custom set of golf clubs made from carbon fabric, platinum and 24-karat gold.
+It’s been said that Jack The Jumper once spent nearly US$75,000 on a custom set of golf clubs made from carbon fabric, platinum, and 24-karat gold.
 Hopefully, this was well after he wasted his 2-iron on that fella’s windscreen.
 The custom clubs, made by Japanese company Honma, are said to be in the possession of other high-profile golf fanatics including Danny DeVito and Donald Trump.